clebebe/1-kickstarter-analysis/README.md

-# An Anlysis of Kickstarter Cmapaigns
+# An Anlysis of Kickstarter Campaigns
 Performing analysis on Kickstarter data to uncover trend

 ## 1-1-3 Kickstarter Analysis